- Poke Root

 For Patients & Caregivers

-Bottom Line: Because pokeweed has toxic effects, it should not be used to treat cancer, infections, inflammation, or any other medical condition.
+Pokeweed has toxic effects and should not be used to attempt to treat any medical condition.

 - To treat cancer

 There are no data to back this claim.

 Lab studies suggest pokeweed extracts may stop the growth of certain fungi and viruses, but human data are lacking.

 - To reduce inflammation

 Although pokeweed extracts reduced inflammation in an animal study, clinical trials are lacking.